Kataragama Devotees Trust logo in English, Sinhala and Tamil

 9. Consumption of alcohol is strictly prohibited.
 If you drink, you will be expelled.

-10. Increase the faith all around for self and others.
-Or else remain at home.
+10. Increase the faith all around for self and others, or else remain at home.

 11. Sleep out of doors at night or in temples, but not in private homes.
 Taste the homeless life fully and enjoy it while you can.